• Lotus L. Kang

 In Cascades, Whitney Museum of American Art

-Receiver Transmitter (Butterfly), Museum of Contemporary Art Toronto
+Receiver Transmitter (Butterfly), MOCA Toronto

 In Cascades, Contemporary Art Gallery Vancouver